1. Goals

 The OPTIONS parameter depends on the repository type, for rpm-md the

-to create the old rpm-md format, deltainfo
+known options are legacy to create the old rpm-md format, deltainfo

-to create delta rpm packages, rsyncable
+or prestodelta to create delta rpm packages, rsyncable to use

 rsyncable gzip compression.